-Using a Taylor Series approach, variance estimation strata and the variance estimation PSUs within these strata must be specified.
-The corresponding variables on the MEPS full year utilization database are VARSTR and VARPSU, respectively.
-Prior to 2003, MEPS variance strata and PSUs were developed independently from year to year, and the last two characters of the strata and PSU variable names denoted the year.
-However, beginning with the 2003 Point-in-Time PUF, the variance strata and PSUs have been developed to be compatible with all future PUFs.
-Thus, data from future years can be pooled and the variance strata and PSU variables provided can be used without modification for variance estimation purposes for estimates covering multiple years of data.
-There are 203 variance estimation strata, each stratum with either two or three variance estimation PSUs.
-Specifying a "with replacement" design in a computer software package such as SUDAAN (Shah, 1996) should provide standard errors appropriate for assessing the variability of MEPS survey estimates.
+Using the Taylor-series linearization method, variance estimation strata and the variance estimation PSUs within these strata must be specified.
+The variance strata variable is named VARSTR, while the variance PSU variable is named VARPSU.
+Specifying a "with replacement" design in a computer software package, such as SUDAAN, provides standard errors appropriate for assessing the variability of MEPS survey estimates.
 It should be noted that the number of degrees of freedom associated with estimates of variability indicated by such a package may not appropriately reflect the actual number available.
-For MEPS sample estimates for characteristics generally distributed throughout the country (and thus the sample PSUs), there are over 100 degrees of freedom associated with the corresponding estimates of variance.
-The following illustrates these concepts using two examples from section 4.2.
+For MEPS sample estimates for characteristics generally distributed throughout the country (and thus the sample PSUs), one can expect at least 100 degrees of freedom for the 2007 full year data associated with the corresponding estimates of variance and usually substantially more.